Daniel Hudson: San Diego Padres

 On July 30, 2021, Hudson was traded to the San Diego Padres in exchange for Mason Thompson and Jordy Barley.
 Hudson was reinstated from the COVID-19 injured list on August 11, 2021, and made his debut for the Padres later that day.
 Following the completion of a suspended game against the Padres and Atlanta Braves on September 24, 2021, Hudson and Adam Duvall became the first players in Major League Baseball history to have played in two games for four different teams on the same day.
 Hudson and Duvall were members of the Washington Nationals and Miami Marlins, respectively, when the teams faced each other on July 21, 2021.
 The Braves–Padres game on that same day had been suspended, and by the time it resumed on September 24, 2021, Hudson had joined the Padres, and Duvall was a Brave.
 Hudson finished the 2021 season with a 3.31 ERA and 75 strikeouts over 51 2/3 innings pitched.

-Return to Dodgers
+Los Angeles Dodgers (second stint)

 On November 30, 2021, Hudson signed a one-year contract to return to the Dodgers.
 He pitched in 25 games, with a 2–3 record, 2.22 ERA and five saves.
-In a game on June 24 against the Atlanta Braves, Hudson tore his Anterior cruciate ligament, leading to season ending surgery.
+In a game on June 24, 2022, against the Atlanta Braves, Hudson tore his ACL, leading to season-ending surgery.
 Despite this, the Dodgers chose to exercise a $6.5 million club option on Hudson for the 2023 season and also gained an extra option for the 2024 season.

+Hudson was slowed by right ankle tendinitis in spring training and began the 2023 season on the injured list.
+He rejoined the Dodgers on June 30 and pitched three scoreless innings over three games before straining his MCL in his right knee on July 5, putting him back on the injured list.
+He was transferred to the 60-day injured list on July 12.

+Hudson became a free agent following the season and re-signed with the Dodgers on a minor league contract for the 2024 season on December 13, 2023.
+The Dodgers purchased his contract and added him to the major league roster on March 16, 2024.
+He pitched in 65 games in 2024, with a 6–2 record, 3.00 ERA, 63 strikeouts and 10 saves in 63 innings.
+In the 2024 postseason, Hudson did not allow a run in 2 1/3 innings of the Division Series, allowed one run on three hits in two innings in the Championship Series and allowed three hits in 1 2/3 innings of the 2024 World Series, including a grand slam home run by Anthony Volpe in Game 4.
+Hudson announced his retirement from baseball right after the Dodgers won the series.